nripstein/What-Bird-is-That/README.md

 - [X] Deploy streamlit app
 - [ ] Add video demonstration to repo
 - [ ] Add accuracy metric to app
+- [ ] Add github logo with link to my github to app

 # future plans
 - [ ] make script for scraping other types of birds so it can classify more (no white swan or flamingo included in dataset)